-Early Action is a non-government, non-political, not-for-profit, secular organization registered under the Societies Registration Act 1860 in New Delhi, India.
-The main objectives of the organization are to improve the living conditions of underprivileged people in society.
+Early Action is a non-government, non-political, not for profit, secular organization registered under the Societies Registration Act 1860 in New Delhi, India.
+The main objectives of the organization are to improve the living conditions of underprivileged people in the society.

-Early Action endeavors to explore, develop and expand environmentally, technically, and socially sound natural resource interventions leading to poverty alleviation, through community participation, networking, and empowering women and other disadvantaged groups, to ensure equitable and sustainable development.
+EARLY ACTION endeavours to explore, develop and expend environmentally, technically, and socially sound natural resource interventions leading to poverty alleviation, through community participation, networking and empowering women and other disadvantaged groups, to ensure equitable and sustainable development.

 Equitable and sustainable development.

-To build the capacity of NGOs, Charities, and other non-profit organizations and the development sector as a whole, by engaging in effective and profound collaborations and networking with organizations that are focused on the education and development of underprivileged children and sustainable environment and ecological development.
+To build the capacity of NGOs, Charities and other non-profit organizations and the development sector as a whole, by engaging in effective and profound collaborations and networking with organisations that are focused on education and development of underprivileged children and sustainable environment and ecological development.

 partnership We believe in creating and developing a safe space for collaboration and networking through which true social change can happen.